 Copyright © Nucleus Medical Media, Inc.

-Factors that increase your risk of getting ileus include: Abdominal, joint, or spine surgeryIntestinal injury or traumaSevere generalized traumaAbdominal bleeding.
+Factors that increase your chance of ileus include: Abdominal, joint, or spine surgeryIntestinal injury or traumaSevere generalized traumaAbdominal bleeding.

 Infections, such as: